 Nutritional intakes were assessed by three-day dietary record using a scale.
-The scale was handed out to all participants to record the weight of all foods taken over three days.
-If it was impossible to weigh each food, approximate size and amount of food were noted.
+The scale was handed out to each participant to record the weight of each food taken over the recording period.
+If it was impossible to weigh each food, approximate size and amounts of food were noted.
 At lunchtime on the day of the examination, dieticians explained to each participant how to weigh foods and how to determine the size and approximate amount.
-For more accurate assessment, disposable cameras are also handed out to all participants.
+For more accurate assessment, disposable cameras were also handed out to all participants.
 Before and after each meal, participants were asked to take pictures of all dishes to record what kind of foods and how much food were eaten, and how much food was not eaten.
 Using these dietary records and photographs, dieticians estimate actual food intake.